Updated: November 4, 2020

 How much does it cost to get the Starbucks Planner?
 According to my Math, it would cost you around P2,000.

-Of course, most people will actually spend more than P2,000.
+But of course, most people will actually spend more than P2,000.

 And then comes the financial advice…

-“Don’t get the Starbucks planner, the one at Coffee Bean is better, and you only need 12 stickers not 18.
+“Don’t get the Starbucks planner, the one at Coffee Bean is better, and you only need 12 stickers, not 18.
 Plus, it will be cheaper.”

 “Why spend thousands of pesos for a planner, when you can get one for less than a hundred in a bookstore.
 You might even receive one as a gift from your company.”